Graphology: Medical diagnosis

 Medical graphology is probably the most controversial branch of handwriting analysis.
 Strictly speaking, such research is not graphology as described throughout this article but an examination of factors pertaining to motor control.
 Research studies have been conducted in which a detailed examination of handwriting factors, particularly timing, fluidity, and consistency of size, form, speed, and pressure are considered in the process of evaluating patients and their response to pharmacological therapeutic agents.
 The study of these phenomena is a by-product of researchers investigating motor control processes and the interaction of nervous, anatomical, and biomechanical systems of the body.

 The Vanguard Code of Ethical Practice, amongst others, prohibits medical diagnosis by those not licensed to do diagnosis in the state in which they practice.

 Graphotherapy

-Graphotherapy is the pseudoscience of changing a person's handwriting with the goal of changing features of his or her personality, or "handwriting analysis in reverse."
+Graphotherapy is the pseudoscience of changing a person's handwriting with the goal of changing features of their personality, or "handwriting analysis in reverse."
 It originated in France during the 1930s, spreading to the United States in the late 1950s.
 The purported therapy consists of a series of exercises similar to those taught in basic calligraphy courses, sometimes in conjunction with music or positive self-talk.